JoryHogeveen/off-canvas-sidebars/readme.txt

 **Themes based on the Genesis Framework are supported by default!
 No changes needed.**

-*Please note that it is possible that there are some Genesis themes that can not be supported due to their structure.*
+*Please note that it is possible that there are some Genesis themes that can not be supported out-of-the-box due to their structure.*

 There are more themes with similar implementations like Genesis to insert code before and after the website HTML through actions hooks.
+These theme can most likely be supported without any changes.
 [See a full list here with currently known themes](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Compatible-theme-hooks)

 For other themes there are two options:

 1. Simple theme setup
 2. Custom theme setup

 = 1: Simple theme setup =

-First of all, I strongly advice to create a child theme if you didn't already!
-[Click here for more information](https://codex.wordpress.org/Child_Themes "Click here for more information").
+*First of all, I strongly advice to create a child theme if you didn't already!
+[Click here for more information](https://codex.wordpress.org/Child_Themes "Click here for more information").*

 Add this code directly after the &lt;body&gt; tag.
 This is probably located in the header.php or index.php theme file.
 `<?php do_action('website_before'); ?>`